RedVrma/Gitman---Github-Api-consumption-using-GraphQl/README.md

  Pagination

  Usage:
- Add you personal github token in appolo client, after that it should work as expected.
+ Add you personal github token in apollo client, after that it should work as expected.